 Ile Saint-Louis: One of the oldest villages in Paris, you’ll always find some street music here, the perfect café to sit at and Paris’s famous ice cream store.

 Ile de la Cité: This island has so many treasures.
 Notre Dame Cathedral, although under reconstruction after the fire of 2019, is still a marvel to see.
 And don’t miss the Conciergerie, Ste.
-Chapelle and the royal square Place Dauphine.
+Chapelle and the Royal Square Place Dauphine.

 Ile aux Cygnes: Further down the Seine, this man-made island has a replica of the Statue of Liberty.